ProAviaAZ/phpVMS-FltbookSystem-v3/README.md

-# Fltbook-System
+# Fltbook-System Version 3 - Advanced Booking Management
-A redesigned phpVMS Module modified to allow pilots to select their own aircraft prior to booking a flight.
+A redesigned phpVMS Module modified to allow pilots to select their own aircraft prior to booking a flight with additional advanced features.

 --------------------
-NOTICE: Some of the code has been derived from it's owners on the phpVMS forums and has been compiled by Web541
+NOTICE: Some of the code has been derived from it's owners on the phpVMS forums and has been compiled by Web541 and Thunder175.

 	FrontSchedules - Simpilot
     RealScheduleLite - Simpilot